 If we’re writing an application that we want to be runnable down to a certain version of Java, we need to compile the code for that version.

-Let’s start by using an older JDK, similarly to how we used a newer JRE for running our code:
+Let’s start by using an older JDK, similar to how we used a newer JRE for running our code:

 It’s possible to just use -source and -target, but it might still create class files that aren’t compatible with an older Java.